w3f/Grants-Program/applications/SpiderDAO.md

 * Developed multiple OpenWRT projects.
 * Extensive knowledge in all Open Systems Interconnection (OSI) model.

-**Pierre Laurent**
-* Tech-savvy, startup enthusiast, passionate about blockchain technologies, I'm dynamic and highly motivated.
-* Engineering degree in the fields of Embedded Systems Software Engineering and Engineering Management from ESEO.
-* Co-founder at Atka advisory.
-* Involved in Blockchain and the crypto space since mid-2016, and began trading and investing in different projects since early 2017.

 **Dr. Alfie Zhao**
 * Chief Technology Officer, GL Technologies (Hong Kong) Limited.
 * Winner of CES innovation awards in 2019 and 2020.
-* PhD in engineering management compounds has a proven track record in hardware IoT since 2012.
+* PhD in engineering management with proven track record in hardware IoT since 2012.

+**Pierre Laurent**
+* Co-founder at Atka advisory.
+* Overseeing the European operation of a cryptocurrency exchange as Blockchain Partnerships Manager in 2018
+* Early adopter of Blockchain and advisor on several projects
+* Trading and investing in different projects since 2016
+* Tech-savvy, startup enthusiast, passionate about blockchain technologies.

 ### Team Code Repos
 * https://github.com/spiderdao